noraracht/kf2d/README.md

  python main.py process_query_data -input_dir $INPUT_DIR  -output_dir $OUTPUT_DIR -classifier_model $CL_MODEL_DIR -distance_model $DI_MODEL_DIR
 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
 Optional parameter is **-k** which is a k-mer length, set to 7 by default.
+Obviously k-mer length for backbone and query sequences should be the same.
 This command requires [Jellyfish](https://github.com/gmarcais/Jellyfish) to be installed as a dependancy.
 Optional parameter is **-p** corresponds to number of processors that Jellyfish can utilize to preprocess input sequences.

-**$INPUT_PHYLOGENY** is an input backbone phylogenetic tree in .newick/.nwk format that should be split into multiple smaller subtrees. **-size** parameteter is the user spacified subtree size.
-We set -size default to 850 but in practice we recommend user to define it. **-mode** parameter can take values full_only, hybrid (default), subtrees_only and specifies whether distance matrices should be computed only for a full backbone tree, subtrees or both.
-This command requires [TreeCluster](https://github.com/niemasd/TreeCluster) to be installed as a dependancy.

-Next set of optional parameters are dealing with conditions for training classifier model.
-These parametrs are equivalent to parameters used by `train_classifier` function.
-Thus **-cl_epochs** specifies maximum number of training epochs (default is 2000), **-cl_batch_sz** identifies batch size (default values is 16), **-cl_lr**, **-cl_lr_min** and **-cl_lr_decay** refer to starting learning rate, minimum allowed learning rate and learning rate decay values.
-We suggest to keep learning rate paramaters at their default values unless user has a specific need to modify them.

-Final set of optional parameters are related to conditions for training distance model.
-These parametrs are equivalent to parameters used by `train_model_set` function.
-Thus **-di_epochs** specifies maximum number of training epochs (default is 8000), **-di_hidden_size** is a dimension of hidden layer in the model, **-di_batch_sz** identifies batch size (default values is 16), **-di_lr**, **-di_lr_min** and **-di_lr_decay** refer to starting learning rate, minimum allowed learning rate and learning rate decay values.
-We suggest to keep learning rate paramaters at their default values unless user has a specific need to modify them.
+**-classifier_model** corresponds to directory where classifier model is stored and **--distance_model** is a location of distance models.
+If used in combination with `build_library` function all model files should be preserved in the same user specified output directory.
 ###### Output:
 All output files from this command are stored in **$OUTPUT_DIR**.

-This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
-For every entry it outputs corresponding single file (comma delimited) with extention `.kf`.
-Next this command will compute subtrees (file with extension `.subtrees` that lists every leaf of a phylogeny and its corresponding subtree number) and corresponding true distance matrices (files named `$PREFIX_subtree_$SUBTREE_NUM.di_mtrx`).
-Output includes a classifier model called `classifier_model.ckpt` and distance models for every subtree.
+Output includes results of classification and distance computation.
+Thus `classes.out` tab delimited file contains information about each query sequence, assigned subtree number and probability values for top as well as all other classes.
+Distance values are summarized in as query per backbone sequences distance matrix for each subtree.

 ## Main commands